ionic-team/ionic-site/docs/platform-customization/platform-classes.md

 # Platform Classes

 Ionic automagically adds classes to the `<body>` of your project based on the device you are using to view the project.
 This means if you are viewing your app on an iOS device, the `<body>` will have the `platform-ios` class applied.
-Some information of the different classes can be found below.
+Some information about the different classes can be found below.

 ## Platform Device Classes